lorenzofranze/NLP-medical-Q-A/README.md

 The dataset provided was different in terms of structure from the one that we saw in the tutorials.
 Hence had to search for models which can be fine tuned without the context.

-After extensive reasearch we were able to find models like Gemma, Mistral, llama.
+After extensive research we were able to find models like Gemma, Mistral, llama.
 We leveraged pre-trained versions of Gemma, Mistral, or llama for various QA tasks by fine-tuning them on our Medical datasets.
 This allowed us for efficient transfer learning, where the model learns from a large, general-purpose dataset and then adapts its knowledge to the specific task at hand.

 Parallely, we also worked on retrieving the context for our dataset which has been explained in detail in the above section.